 Our pro bono college admissions help for select members or former members of the United States Armed Forces is exactly that — free.
 And it’s a program we at The Ivy Coach are immensely proud of.
 Can we offer our college admissions expertise on a pro bono basis to every member or former member of America’s military?
 No. We wish that we could.
 But our time is finite.
 However, each year, we do offer our pro bono college admissions help to several members of our military and/or veterans, folks we regularly find to be quite appreciative of the work we do with them.

-From a homeless juggler who we helped get into Harvard to an Army veteran with a Purple Heart and a Bronze Star who we helped get into Duke, this program is for these kinds of inspiring college admissions cases.
+From a homeless juggler who we helped get into Harvard to an Army veteran with a Purple Heart and a Bronze Star who we helped get into Duke, it’s these kinds of inspiring students we’ve chosen to work with through our pro bono college admissions program in the past.
 Just like in Ivy League admissions, we’re selective.
-Every year, we have the privilege of selecting a few outstanding candidates whose stories have been inspiring and in turn will impress admissions officers.
+Every year, we have the privilege of selecting a few outstanding candidates whose stories inspire us and in turn we know will impress admissions officers.
 And it’s always very satisfying work for us…especially when our students receive their admissions decisions and they’re accepted!